Tesla Cars: Easy To Total, Expensive To Repair

 All of Steve's recent comments on Model 3 production issues are well worth a read.
 You can find them here:

-And, his article last year on the nuts and bolts of Model 3 production, with a focus on the Fremont factory, remains an important and enlightening discussion on a topic that appears to be little-understood by those of us not involved in automobile manufacturing.
+And, his article last year on the nuts and bolts of Model 3 production, with a focus on the Fremont factory, remains an important and enlightening discussion on a topic that appears to be little understood by those of us not involved in automobile manufacturing.

 C. A Quick Look at Model S and Model X Demand